 - MET SO 100 Principles of Sociology

-- MET SO 201 Sociological Methods (offered only in alternate years)
+- MET SO 201 Sociological Methods (offered alternate semesters)

-- MET SO 203 Sociological Theories (offered only in alternate years)
+- MET SO 203 Sociological Theories (offered alternate semesters)

 Of the remaining six sociology courses, four must be at the 300 level or above.